ycpcs/cs320-spring2024/syllabus.md

 Course Description
 ------------------

 This course describes the software development process in detail, including the software life cycle and models of software development; requirements analysis and software design techniques, such as Textual Analysis and UML, within the Object-Oriented Programing (OOP) paradigm; techniques for software quality assurance, including design reviews, automated testing, metrics, and an introduction to program verification; and software project planning, organization, and management.
 Students will be expected to participate in a semester-long team-programming project, as well as select, design, and implement their own individual self-learning project.
-Students will also gain exposure to using and interacting with ChatGPY 3.5 as a one-on-oen assistant and tutor.
+Students will also gain exposure to using and interacting with ChatGPT 3.5 as a one-on-oen assistant and tutor.

 There is a possibility that during this course, classroom lectures may be recorded in accordance with York College of Pennsylvania policies for Student Accessibility Services.